davewsmith/django42_play/NOTES.md

 That isn't the intent of this exercise, though it provides an excuse to do a bit more Admin customization.

 Not a fan of embedding markup in models, but that's what the Django docs suggest for some custom Admin columns.

+Looking ahead a step `django.utils.module_loading.import_string` is a way to do a deferred import, as I might need to do in a custom Admin page.
+See how `admin/templates/backends/jinja2.py` handles the `context_processors` list.